 Walking on either side of the Douro river you’ll see a lot of stalls selling tickets for the 6 Bridges Cruise.
 We’ve explored if the cruise is worth it and we have even told you the story behind the 6 bridges of Porto.
 But I think there’s something else you should include on your Porto bucket list, though.

-Here’s why this cruise deserves a spot on your Porto bucket list: you get the chance to have a much more private experience, you’ll see the Douro estuary (which is criminally overlooked by the 6 bridges cruise) and you even get a taste of Douro wine!
+Here’s why this cruise deserves a spot on your Porto bucket list: you get the chance to have a much more private experience, you’ll see the Douro estuary (which is criminally overlooked by the 6 bridges cruise) and you even get a taste of the Douro wine!
 I have done it already THREE times and it never failed to impress me :’)

-How to get there: The exact meeting spot will vary depending on which cruise you choose, but they’re all in the Douro Marina in Afurada, on the southern bank of the Douro River.
+How to get there: the exact meeting spot will vary depending on which cruise you choose, but they’re all in the Douro Marina in Afurada, on the southern bank of the Douro river.

-Visit the house where the Portuguese Empire was born
+Visit the house where the Portuguese empire was born

-Just up the street from the Douro river in the Ribeira area, you’ll find the house where Portugal’s overseas empire was born, in the shape of Prince Henry the Navigator.
-This is why we call it the Prince’s House, or “Casa do Infante”.
-There, you’ll learn all about the Navigator and Portugal’s colonial exploits.
+Just up the street from the Douro river in the Ribeira neighborhood, you’ll find the house where Portugal’s overseas empire was born, in the shape of Prince Henry the Navigator.

 Just this would make it worthy of being on a Porto bucket list, but there’s so much more.
 You can see old Roman mosaics, obscure medieval coins and even a very detailed (and fully narrated) model of how Porto looked like in the Middle Ages.
 This is truly a history buff’s (aka my) dream!